-The California Voter’s Choice Act changes the traditional polling place election model to an All-Mailed Ballot/Vote Center model with ballot drop-off locations.
-The primary goal of this new legislation is to expand accessibility and voting opportunities for all voters, particularly those with disabilities, visual impairments and language minorities.
+The California Voter’s Choice Act changes the traditional polling place election model to an All-Mailed Ballot – Vote Center model with ballot drop-off locations.
+The primary goal of this legislation is to expand accessibility and voting opportunities for all voters, particularly those with disabilities and language minorities.

 The VCA Process

-Starting in 2018, all registered voters in San Mateo County will be mailed their ballot 29 days before the election.
+All registered voters in San Mateo County will be mailed their ballot 29 days before regularly scheduled elections.
 You can choose from 3 different ways to return your voted ballot: